ehusby/shell-utils/README.md

 - The [`.inputrc`](./config/.inputrc) file contains important keybindings that make sure keys like HOME and END function as expected on older Linux systems.

 Before proceeding, I **strongly** suggest you familiarize yourself with the contents of [`.bashrc_standalone`](./config/.bashrc_standalone) in particular.
 The main purpose of this setup is to allow you to leverage the custom settings and Bash functions made available in this script.

+Next we're going to go down one of two routes...

 ### Option 1: Safer and clearer for work on a single system